Lincoln, the North, and the Question of Emancipation

 Horace Walters, Oh, Help the Contraband (1862)

-Questions to Consider
+Questions to Consider:

 2. Examine the engraving “The New Place” and its caption, which appeared in the New York humor magazine Vanity Fair days before the Emancipation Proclamation went into effect.
-How does this illustration portray the newly freed slave?
+How did this illustration portray the newly freed slave?
 Describe the man’s dress, posture, and facial expression.
-Why does the caption describe this “contraband” as “inevitable”?
+Why did the caption describe this “contraband” as “inevitable”?
 What does the man’s speculation about a “new massa” suggest about his readiness for freedom and citizenship?

 Selection: Engravings from Harper’s Weekly showing escaped slaves: “Contrabands Coming into Camp in Consequence of the Proclamation (January 31, 1863) and “The Effects of the Proclamation” (February 21, 1863).